Supreme Court keeps Title 42 border expulsions in place indefinitely, granting GOP-led petition

 In November, a federal judge in Washington, D.C., invalidated Title 42, agreeing with the American Civil Liberties Union in a separate lawsuit that the government had not sufficiently explained the rule's public health benefit or considered its impact on asylum-seeking migrants.

-While it opposed the ruling, the Biden administration agreed to discontinue the expulsions on Dec.
+While it opposed the ruling's assertion that Title 42 was illegal, the Biden administration agreed to discontinue the expulsions on Dec.
 21, since the CDC had already determined they no longer served a public health purpose.
 But the same coalition of GOP-led states that sued over Title 42's termination this spring moved to intervene in the case in a bid to keep the expulsions in place indefinitely.

 Alabama, Alaska, Arizona, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Utah, Virginia, West Virginia and Wyoming have argued that Title 42's end will worsen the humanitarian crisis along the southern border.